Clever tips for packing beauty essentials in hand luggage

-> I also always try to fit in my go-to product for skin troubles: AA Skincare’s Lavender Calming Multipurpose Gel.
-Not only is it natural and great on faces that get irritable in the dry air, but its also amazing on sunburns, insect bites, or any other skin issues that might pop up on holiday!
+I also always try to fit in my go-to product for skin troubles: AA Skincare’s Lavender Calming Multipurpose Gel.
+Not only is it natural and great on faces that get irritable in the dry air, but it’s also amazing for sunburns, insect bites, or any other skin issues that might pop up on holiday!

 Still Have Room?
 Pamper That Skin!

 You’ve packed everything up and you still have some room (tell me your secret now please!).
 If that’s the case, it’s time to give your skin some extra love after it’s been exposed to yucky, drying plane air.
-Try a hydrating spray, such as M.A.C.
-Mineralize Charged Water for a quick refresh, or treat your skin to some deep moisturising with your favourite night cream.
+Try a hydrating facial mist for a quick refresh, or treat your skin to some deep moisturising with your favourite night cream.

-If you have run out of room (I feel you), grab a deep moisturising tissue mask like Garnier Moisture Bomb Tissue Mask.
+If you have run out of room (I feel you), grab a deep moisturising tissue mask.
 Guess what?
 It doesn’t count as a liquid!

 What’s in my bag?